aesara-devs/aesara/doc/extending/type.rst

 If ``strict`` is True we need to return ``x``.
-If ``strict`` is True and ``x`` is not a ``float`` (for example, ``x`` could easily be an ``int``) then it is incompatible with our Type and we must raise an exception.
+If ``strict`` is True and ``x`` is not a ``float`` (for example, ``x`` could easily be an ``int``) then it is incompatible with our :class:`Type` and we must raise an exception.

 If ``strict is False`` then we are allowed to cast ``x`` to a ``float``, so if ``x`` is an ``int`` it we will return an equivalent ``float``.